My story

 The Saatchi years

-Kim Thorpe of Saatchi and Saatchi with some of the agency's awards Kim Thorpe of Saatchi and Saatchi with some of the agency’s awards – Photograph taken by Phil Reid ca 21 August 1993
+Kim Thorpe of Saatchi and Saatchi with some of the agency's awards Kim Thorp of Saatchi and Saatchi with some of the agency’s awards – Photograph taken by Phil Reid ca 21 August 1993

 It was time to leave Adland.